 Although not statistically significant, the mean Staph. aureus cfu count in BTM for bedded pack farms was numerically smaller than that for tiestalls and freestalls.
-Bedded packs had the highest proportion of farms with BTM negative for Staph. aureus (60% for BP, vs. 33.3% for both TS and FS).
+Bedded pack herds had the highest proportion of farms with BTM negative for Staph. aureus (60% for BP, vs. 33.3% for both TS and FS).
 As Staph. aureus is regarded mainly as a contagious mastitis pathogen, on-farm prevalence is more likely a function of milking time hygiene and other management practices associated with limiting cow-to-cow transmission vs. environmental factors (i.e., bedding material type and hygiene; Jayarao and Wolfgang, 2003; although recent studies have described environmental reservoirs of transient sources: Leuenberger et al., 2019).
 The lower prevalence of Staph. aureus on bedded pack farms in the current study may be a function of confounding.
 Producers using this less-traditional housing type (bedded packs) may inherently be more open to newer technologies.
 A Dutch study found more progressive dairy farmers (younger in age, had children with higher education levels, more likely to invest in the future for their farm) were more likely to have a lower bulk tank milk somatic cell count (Barkema et al., 1998).
 We speculate that an extension of this relationship is that progressive dairy farmers already using a bedded pack may be more likely to have implemented stricter control programs for contagious mastitis pathogens such as Staph. aureus.
 Prevalence of Staph. aureus was similar between the five VT bedded pack farms in the current study (9 cfu/mL, 95% CI: 0-21) and the six bedded packs described in Lobeck et al. 2012 (6.2 cfu/mL, 95% CI: 1.3-30.1).
 Farm-level prevalence of Staph. aureus was also fairly low for bedded packs studied in Shane et al. 2010 (3 of 6 farms BTM negative) and Barberg et al. 2007 (only 1 of 12 farms with a “high” level of Staph. aureus).
 Overall, the population of all 21 farms in the current study had a higher amount of Staph. aureus in BTM than the 18 Minnesota farms described in Shane et al. 2010 (43.6 cfu/mL, 95% CI 14-73; vs. 17.3 cfu/mL, 95% CI: 3.3-91.2).
 Although it is not clear how many herds included in previous work on bedded packs were certified organic, the higher prevalence of Staph. aureus amongst farms in the current study is consistent with work comparing organic and conventional dairy systems (Pol and Ruegg, 2007).